simon-mo/R1-Benchmark/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://just.systems/install.sh | bash -s -- --to /usr/local/bin
 ```

-2. Create the environment for vLLM and SGL
+2. Create the environment for vLLM and SGL, this command will download and cache the dependencies.
 ```bash
 just list-versions
 ```